eaglejs/timekeeper/README.md

 ## Fill out your config.example.json file and rename it to config.json
 	- All fields are required in the json file.

-## install gems in this repository
+## Install gems in this repository
 `bundle install`

 ## To Run the selenium webdriver: